Kupittaa Football Stadium

 Kupittaa Football Stadium (Kupittaan jalkapallostadion; Kuppis fotbollsstadion), officially Veritas Stadion for sponsorship reasons since 2003, is a football stadium in Turku, Finland.
 It is situated in the district of Kupittaa, in an area dedicated to sporting venues.
-The stadium serves as the home venue for the Veikkausliiga side FC Inter Turku, and Ykkösliiga side Turun Palloseura.
+The stadium serves as the home venue for the Veikkausliiga clubs FC Inter Turku and Turun Palloseura.
+Since 2023, the stadium has a capacity of 9,072 spectators.

+History

+The old Olympic stand (Olympiakatsomo) was built for the 1952 Summer Olympics and was designed by architect Erik Bryggman.
+The new, modern main stand was built in 2003.

 The stadium underwent an expansion in 2009, when a stand with 1,644 seats was built to meet the demands for the UEFA Women's Euro 2009.

-The stadium has a capacity of 9,372 spectators, with 8,072 seats and 1,300 standing places.

-There are two stands opposite to each other.
-The old Olympic stand (Olympiakatsomo) was built for the 1952 Summer Olympics and the new, modern main stand was built in 2003.
+The natural grass field was replaced with an artificial turf in 2023, and a new stand was built in the eastern end of the ground.

-The old Kupittaa Stadium's record attendance was approximately 15,000 spectators for the 1987–88 UEFA Cup match between Turun Palloseura and Inter Milan.
-The stadium's attendance record since the 2003 renovation is 9125 spectators, set at a match between Inter Turku and Kuopion Palloseura in 2019.
+The Kupittaa Stadium's record attendance is approximately 16,000 for the match between Brazil and the Netherlands during the 1952 Summer Olympics.
+For club tournaments the record attendance is 15,000 spectators for the 1987–88 UEFA Cup match between Turun Palloseura and Inter Milan.
+The stadium's record attendance since the 2003 renovation is 9,125 spectators, set at a match between Inter Turku and Kuopion Palloseura in 2019.

-The natural grass field was replaced to artificial turf surface in early 2023.